Orvelo/Heartbeat-Client/README.md

 You can amend the task at any time by adjusting any of the functions that are not **task()**, **token()** and **source()**.
 The next call to the server will act as a heartbeat received and make the changes.

-Available functions
+Everyday functions
 -------------------

-**task(string)**
+**static task(string)**
-Set the task name.
+Acts as the constructor and sets the task name.
 This will be used when identifying the task and in the email notifications that get sent

 **token(string)**
 Set your access token.
 Without a valid token the server will not respond